 The Dahon Group, including four companies in the U.S., Taiwan, China and Macao, is world renowned for being a pioneer in high-tech bicycle products.
 The Group has been awarded many prestigious international awards, including the "National Invention Achievement Award" of Taiwan, and has been mentioned in the "Guinness Book of World Records".
 Before forming the Dahon Group, Dr. Hon was an assistant professor of physics at Cal Poly and USC, and Sr. Physicist and Management at Hughes Aircraft Labs, Malibu, CA. After finishing high school in H.K., he received his B.A. in Physics from U.C., Berkeley, and PH.
 D .in Physics from U. of Southern California.
 Dr. Hon holds over 100 patents.

 I have served in different capacities in Amcham South China since its inception in 1996.
 For the last 3 years, I have served on the Board of Governors.
 I am an American attorney who came to China in 1993 when my Los Angeles firm,the Law Offices of Frederick W. Hong,received a license from the Ministry of Justice of the PRC to open a branch representative office in Guangzhou.
-I have been providing legal assistance to U.S. and foreign companies in their investments and dealings in China as well as giving advice to PRC enterprises in their cross border transactions and investments in the U.S.over the last 18 years.
-With the recent global economic crisis and uncertainties, I feel the role of cross cultural professionals like ourselves as well as organizations like AmCham South China are even more important in acting as bridges and advocates for U.S. companies operating in China as well as promoting PRC companies to conduct more business and investments in the U.S. In that regards, I would like to continue to serve on the Board of AmCham South China to continue to make the organization an even more effective and important platform and medium for U.S.businesses in China and Chinese businesses to the U.S.
+I have been providing legal assistance to U.S. and foreign companies in their investments and dealings in China as well as giving advice to PRC enterprises in their cross border transactions and investments in the U.S.over the last 21 years.
+With the recent surge of PRC investments to the U.S., I feel the role of cross cultural and legal profesisonals like ourselves as well as organizations like AmCham South China are even more important in acting as bridges for promoting and assisting PRC companies and individuals to conduct more business and investments in the U.S. With that in mind, I would like to continue to serve on the Board of AmCham South China to continue to make the organization an even more effective and important platform and medium for U.S.businesses in China and Chinese businesses to the U.S.

 Dr. David Peng is the Chief Representative of C. V. Starr & Co.
 Beijing Representative Office.
 C.V.
 Starr & Co. is a member of Starr Companies which is an insurance and investment organization run by Mr. M. R. Greenberg, former Chairman and CEO of AIG, providing Property & Casualty insurance to business and industry.
-Prior to this position, David was an Executive Director and Deputy General Manager of Dazhong Insurance Company of China (DICC), a general insurance company with presence across Eastern part of China.
-The major shareholders of DICC include Shanghai International Group (owned by Shanghai Municipal Government) and Starr Insurance & Reinsurance Co.
-Ltd. Before his being invited by Mr. Greenberg to join Dazhong, David was the founder & CEO of Care & Share Insurance Brokers Co., Ltd. which is primarily an Accident & Health and Life Insurance wholesales broker via direct marketing.
+Prior to this position, David was an Executive Director and Deputy General Manager of Dazhong Insurance Company of China (DICC), a general insurance company with presence across seven cities (including Beijing and Shanghai) and provinces of China.
+DICC was taken over by Starr Companies earlier this year and renamed as Starr Property & Casualty Insurance Co.
+China Ltd. Before his being invited by Mr. Greenberg to join DICC, David was the founder & CEO of Care & Share Insurance Brokers Co., Ltd. which is primarily an Accident & Health and Life Insurance wholesales broker via direct marketing.

-Concurrently, Dr. Peng is a Research Fellow of Economic Diplomacy Center at Tsinghua University, a Tribunal Member of Shanghai Court of Financial Arbitration, a Co-Chair of Consumer Safety Assurance Committee at American Chamber of Commerce in South China and a Part-time Mentor at the MBA Center of Shanghai University.
+Concurrently, Dr. Peng is a Tribunal Member of Shanghai Court of Financial Arbitration, a Co-Chair of Consumer Safety Assurance Committee at American Chamber of Commerce in South China, a Standing Member of the Health Management & Health Insurance Committee of China Medical Doctor’s Association and a Community Board member of the MBA Center of Shanghai University.

 Prior to AIG, Dr. David Peng had worked for about three years at Minet Asia, a major international insurance broking firm in Hong Kong, as General Manager for Minet China Ltd. In 1992, he was an insurance consultant for Shell (U.K.) Ltd. From 1989 to 1992, Dr. Peng studied at the University of Dundee of the U.K. with two scholarships for a PhD degree.
 In 1988, Dr. Peng obtained his Chinese Lawyer Qualification.
 Prior to 1989, he was Chief Counsel and Insurance Manager for Total Chine, a large foreign invested enterprise, in cooperation with CNOOC, in China.